Kulashari/ufc-ml/README.md

 to select the stable fighter ID. `--include-features` exposes both constructed rows for auditing.

-Inference normalizes aliases, requires the latest snapshot to be strictly earlier than the prediction date, refreshes age and inactivity, reconstructs all 71 features in the saved order, predicts both A-vs-B and B-vs-A, reverses the second probability, and averages the two.
+Each prediction records a UTC `predicted_at` timestamp.
+Inference normalizes aliases, selects only snapshots strictly earlier than that timestamp's UTC calendar date, refreshes age and inactivity from the same date, reconstructs all 71 features in the saved order, predicts both A-vs-B and B-vs-A, reverses the second probability, and averages the two.
 Swapping fighter order therefore swaps the final probabilities.

-The response includes resolved identities, both probabilities, winner, prior UFC fight counts, snapshot dates, cutoff, model metadata, orientation disagreement, applicability confidence, and warnings.
+The response includes `predicted_at`, resolved identities, both probabilities, winner, prior UFC fight counts, snapshot dates, cutoff, model metadata, orientation disagreement, applicability confidence, and warnings.

 ## Confidence and limitations

 Confidence describes model applicability, not how certain a displayed probability looks.
-It is reduced for debutants, limited UFC history, stale snapshots or inactivity, dates after the cutoff, orientation disagreement, out-of-range features, and unsupported contexts.
+It is reduced for debutants, limited UFC history, stale snapshots or inactivity, predictions made after the cutoff, orientation disagreement, out-of-range features, and unsupported contexts.

 Known debutants are supported only when their static profile and the same zero-history